 Odaiba is equally fun as it is, well, kind of strange.
-The artificial island has gone from defense fortress to seaport, to what is now a futuristic-looking entertainment/residential area.
+The artificial island has gone from defensive fortress to seaport, to what is now a futuristic-looking entertainment/residential area.
 You see great entertainment right next to tacky bits like a mini Statue of Liberty.
-It’s also home to Tokyo’s only urban beach (but no swimming allowed!).
+It’s also home to Tokyo’s only urban beach (don’t swim there after it’s been raining!).
 The island is linked to central Tokyo via the landmark Rainbow Bridge.
 The Yurikamome line starts in Shimbashi, gives you a great view of the Tokyo skyline from the bridge, then loops around Odaiba and terminates in Toyosu.

 Where to eat and drink in Odaiba

 The area is geared towards families, so you can bet that there are lots of well-priced options.
 If you’ve been missing a good ol’ fashion barbecue, Wild Magic (#5) lets you grill AND camp the night out, a perfect mini-family vacation right in Tokyo.
 And if you and your gang want to enjoy a Japan-themed restaurant in all its glory, Gonpachi, an inspiration for ‘Kill Bill’, has a branch in Odaiba as well.

 What to do in Odaiba

 The Short Answer: Our Top 5 Free and Cheap Things to Do in Odaiba article.

 The Long(er) Answer: The Odaiba of recent decades was literally made for entertaining people.
 In addition to the fun things in the above-mentioned article, Oedo Onsen Monogatari is a great place to spend time.
 A hot spring with an Edo period design, it gives you history and relaxation in one.
 Could you ask for more?

 There’s also Tokyo’s digital art gallery to see—teamLab Borderless.